vinayakg/vinayakg.github.io/_posts/2020-05-13-staying-sane-using-multiple-git-accounts.md

 #### Permission denied (publickey)

-Try to debug and see why the auth is failing using the below command, user is always `git` (for more details see [here](https://help.github.com/en/github/authenticating-to-github/error-permission-denied-publickey#always-use-the-git-user)) and `gh` is the alias that we have set (`gh` translates to `github.com`)
+Try to debug and see why the auth is failing using the below command. user is always `git` (for more details see [here](https://help.github.com/en/github/authenticating-to-github/error-permission-denied-publickey#always-use-the-git-user)) and `gh` is the alias that we have set (`gh` translates to `github.com`)

 ```shell
 ssh -vT git@gh